 Large eyes, or one eye larger than the other

 Cloudiness in eyes

 Prognosis With early detection and prompt, appropriate treatment, many children with glaucoma can have good vision, even normal or near normal vision (good enough to care for themselves, read, or even drive a car).
 If not treated promptly or appropriately, or if the child’s condition is very complex, significant vision loss and blindness can occur.
 Effective treatment requires specialized care, and finding a pediatric glaucoma doctor often requires travel to a distant eye care center.

 Management Management of childhood glaucoma often requires multiple procedures and examinations under anesthesia.
 Lifelong follow-up care is vital.
-Parents share a major responsibility in the daily management of their child’s glaucoma and having a child with glaucoma affects the family in many ways.
+Parents and guardians share a major responsibility in the daily management of their child’s glaucoma and having a child with glaucoma affects the family in many ways.
 The best chance for optimal outcomes in childhood glaucoma is if families, doctors, teachers, vision specialists, etc. – the whole “team” of providers – work together toward a brighter future for children with glaucoma.
 “Caring for children with glaucoma is a challenge and a true privilege.
 Although it really does “take a village” with experience, dedication, and persistence by the physician, family and many supporting “players”, these children can have a brighter future and the opportunities in life that they deserve.” – Sharon Freedman, pediatric glaucoma specialist, Duke Eye Center.